Skip to content

 Pipeline

-Pipeline is mainly used to parse unstructured text data or extract information from structured text (such as JSON).
-For logs, it primarily extracts log generation times, log levels, etc. Note that logs collected via Socket are in JSON format and need to be parsed before they can be searched using keywords in the search box.
-For more details on Pipeline usage, refer to the following articles.
+Pipeline is mainly used to split unstructured text data or extract partial information from structured text (such as JSON).
+For logs, it primarily extracts log generation times, log levels, etc. Here we particularly note that logs collected via Socket are in JSON format and need to be split before they can be searched by keyword in the search box.
+For details on Pipeline usage, see the articles below.

 Anomaly Detection

-When logs indicate anomalies that significantly impact applications, using Guance's anomaly detection feature for logs and configuring alerts can promptly notify monitoring objects.
-Guance supports notification methods including email, DingTalk, SMS, WeCom, Lark, etc. Below is an example using email for alerts.
+When logs exhibit anomalies that significantly impact applications, using the log anomaly detection feature of Guance and configuring alerts can promptly notify monitoring objects.
+Guance alert notifications support email, DingTalk, SMS, WeCom, Lark, and other notification methods.
+Below, we'll introduce alerts using email as an example.

-Log in to Guance, navigate to 【Manage】->【Notification Targets Management】-> 【Create Notification Target】, select Email Group, and input the name and email address.
+Log in to Guance, 【Manage】->【Notification Targets】-> 【Create Notification Target】, choose Email Group, input the name and email address.

 image